Unpolarized light: Poincaré sphere

 the set of all polarization states are then mapped to points on the surface of the so-called Poincaré sphere (but of radius P), as shown in the accompanying diagram.
+In quantum mechanics and computing, a related concept is the Bloch sphere.

 Often the total beam power is not of interest, in which case a normalized Stokes vector is used by dividing the Stokes vector by the total intensity S0: